egon-r/svelte-erippler/README.md

 For more examples see the demo page source code at `src/routes/+page.svelte`.

-### Notes
+> [!NOTE]
-This project is mainly for personal usage so please don't submit any pull/feature requests.
+> This project is mainly for personal usage so please don't submit any pull/feature requests and create a fork instead.